The wealth of diversity among Ithaca eating places and meal vans has pressured entrepreneurs to get creative.

 Halacha fuses pasta like spaghetti with Asian components.

 Our entire topic is to combine pasta and noodles with Asian taste,” stated Zaw Lin, proprietor of Halacha.
-Lin stated the sort of dishes he creates is primarily based on his life reviews.
-The son of Burmese refugees, Lin has been living in Ithaca because of 2000.
-His parents moved from Burma to Thailand, wherein he grew up before his pass to the U.S. In addition to eating Burmese, Thai, and American meals, Lin also traveled to Japan, where his sister-in-law is from, and ate lots of Japanese food.
+Lin noted that the dishes hthat the dishes he creates are his life reviews.
+The son of Burmese refugees, Lin, has lived in Ithaca since 2000.
+His parents moved from Burma to Thailand, where he grew up before his pass to the U.S. In addition to eating Burmese, Thai, and American meals, Lin also traveled to Japan, where his sister-in-law is from, and ate lots of Japanese food.

-Why does Lin assume fusion cuisine turning into more not unusual?
+Why does Lin assume fusion cuisine is becoming more not unusual?